Korumburra

 Table Chart PROFILE FAQ

-Korumburra features high concentrations of lone person households, with a fairly typical median household size
+Korumburra features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 66.2% of all households, including 24.8% couples with children, 29.0% couples without children, and 11.3% single parent families.
-Non-family households account for the remaining 33.8%, with lone person households at 31.1% and group households making up 2.6%.
-The median household size is 2.3 people, which matches the average for the Rest of Vic.
+Family households account for 66.2% of all households, including 24.8% couples with children, 29.0% couples without children, and 11.3% single parent families.
+Non-family households constitute the remaining 33.8%, with lone person households at 31.1% and group households comprising 2.6%.
+The median household size is 2.3 people, which is smaller than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households